Shubhankar2650/Data-Structure-Self/README.md

 # Data-Structure-Self

-These are the codes that are done while learning dsa.
+These are the codes that are done by me while learning dsa.

 Topics covered:
 ✍️ Array